VFrancescon/BEASTOutputScraper/README.md

 # File Structure
 * scaper.py
 Takes all the info out of the txt dump and formats it in a csv so we can plot it.
 Might use matplotlib later, or just do the plotting in MATLAB.

+* BeastPlotter.m
+Takes the csv outputted by the scaper script and plots is.

 # Author
 Vittorio Francescon